w3c/css-houdini-drafts/css-layout-api/README.md

  - A `TextNode` with some style.

 This is effectively the DOM tree but with some extra things.
-One important thing to node is that a `Box` doesn't have any layout information, it is the _input_ to layout.
+One important thing to note is that a `Box` doesn't have any layout information, it is the _input_ to layout.

 For the layout API specifically a box is represented like: